-- 2. Using macroscopic characteristics such as irregular contours, different types, sizes and colors of yarns, design patterns and stain patterns, orientation of the cores to one another will be attempted. - 3.
-Once the cores are oriented using macroscopic characteristics, comparisons of the individual components of the cores to one another will be conducted.
-If the core is fabric, the comparisons will follow the fabric comparison procedures above.
-If the core is paper, comparison of the cut and/or torn edges to one another will be conducted along the entire length of the core. - 4.
-If no differences can be found between the two pieces of core, then it can be concluded that the two pieces of core physically match one another and were once joined across their severed ends. - 5.
-Diagrams and/or photographs of the two pieces of cordage together will be made, marked with the laboratory number(s) and item numbers, and retained in the notes. - 6.
-If two pieces of cordage physically match one another, then they must also be alike with respect to color, construction and composition.
-Therefore, no additional cordage comparisons between the two physically matched pieces of cordage are necessary. - D. If two pieces of cordage cannot be physically matched to one another, examinations will be conducted determine if the two pieces of cordage exhibit the same color, construction and composition. - 1.
-A measured section may be removed (e.g., one inch) from a logical area (not near the end, a knot, etc.), and the remaining cut ends taped together and marked appropriately.
+- 5. Diagrams and/or photographs of the two pieces of cordage together will be made, marked with the laboratory number(s) and item numbers and retained in the notes. - 6.
+If two pieces of cordage physically fit together, then they must also be alike with respect to color, construction and composition.
+Therefore, no additional cordage comparisons between the two physically matched pieces of cordage are necessary. - C. If two pieces of cordage cannot be physically matched to one another, examinations will be conducted determine if the two pieces of cordage exhibit the same color, construction, and composition. - A measured section may be removed (e.g., one inch) from a logical area (not near the end, a knot, etc.), and the remaining cut ends taped together and marked appropriately.
 This "section" may be used for determination of construction and composition. - 2.
 The color and construction (e.g., crowns per inch, number of plies/braids, twist of plies/braids) for each piece of cordage will be documented. - 3.
 Each piece of cordage will be examined for a core or a tracer.
-If so, the construction of the core or tracer will be documented in the case notes. - 4.
-The fibers comprising each piece of cordage will be analyzed and identified utilizing the procedures in Forensic Fiber Examinations. - 5.
+If present, the construction of the core or tracer will be documented in the case notes. - The fibers comprising each piece of cordage, including any textile core or tracer, will be analyzed and identified utilizing the procedures in Forensic Fiber Examinations. - 5.
 If no differences are observed between the pieces of cordage utilizing the appropriate techniques outlined above, it can be concluded that the pieces of cordage are consistent with originating from the same item or from two different items exhibiting the same color, construction, and composition.